SW-Engineering-Courses-Karina-Kohl/tcp-final-20251-grupo05/README.md

 <a id="testing-with-junit"></a>
 ### Testing with JUnit

 **Note**: JUnit tests currently only function on Windows operating systems.
-Before running the tests, ensure there are no .class files outside the out folder.
+Before running the tests, ensure there are no .class files outside the out/pokeclicker or out/test folders.
 If you find any, simply delete them.

 1.  **Compile Files**:
     Execute the compilation script: